mrc-ide/ring/README.md

 # ring

-> Circular Buffers
+> Ring Buffers

 [![Linux Build Status](https://travis-ci.org/richfitz/ring.svg?branch=master)](https://travis-ci.org/richfitz/ring)
 [![Windows Build status](https://ci.appveyor.com/api/projects/status/github/richfitz/ring?svg=true)](https://ci.appveyor.com/project/richfitz/ring)

-Circular buffers in R and C.
+Ring buffers in R and C.

-There are two sorts of buffers implemented; a pure R circular buffer implemented as double linked list (using environments) that is genuinely circular, and one implemented in C that operates as an array of bytes.
+There are two sorts of buffers implemented; a pure R ring buffer implemented as double linked list (using environments) that is genuinely ring, and one implemented in C that operates as an array of bytes.
 Both can be used from R, and the C one can be used in other packages using R's `LinkingTo:` support.

 ## Installation